Prompt Has a Stale Year That Anchors the Model to Wrong Context

-Your prompt template was written in 2023 and contains a line like “Consider the current state of AI in 2023 when answering.”
-It’s now 2026.
-The model dutifully anchors its answer to 2023 — recommends GPT-4 (now superseded), quotes 2023 pricing, references frameworks that have since become obsolete.
-The model isn’t out of date on facts; it’s being told a wrong year.
+Your prompt template was written in 2023 and still carries a line like “Consider the current state of AI in 2023 when answering.”
+It is now June 2026.
+The model dutifully anchors its answer to 2023: it recommends GPT-4 (long superseded by GPT-5.5 and Gemini 3.1 Pro), quotes 2023 pricing, and references frameworks that have since gone dormant.
+The model is not out of date on facts — you are telling it the wrong year.
 Stale year strings, hardcoded dates, and “as of X” anchors are silent poison in long-lived prompts.

-This bug rarely surfaces in QA because the responses still look fluent and authoritative.
+This bug rarely surfaces in QA because the responses still read as fluent and authoritative.
 It surfaces when a user notices “wait, this recommendation is years old” and trust evaporates.

 Common causes